UltraCart/rest_api_v2_sdk_csharp/docs/SsoApi.md

 <a name="ssoauthorize"></a>
 # **SsoAuthorize**
-> ItemsResponse SsoAuthorize (SingleSignOnAuthorizeRequest authorizationRequest)
+> SingleSignOnAuthorizeResponse SsoAuthorize (SingleSignOnAuthorizeRequest authorizationRequest)

 Authorize a single sign on session